 What difference will this project make?

-If successful, this research may lead to a much larger study aimed to prove that radiotherapy and anti-hormone therapy prior to surgery increases breast conservation for some patients with certain types of breast cancer.
+If successful, this research may lead to a much larger study aimed to prove that radiotherapy and hormone therapy prior to surgery increases breast conservation for some patients with certain types of breast cancer.
 Increasing breast conservation is likely to have a positive impact on patient well-being by reducing the need for more invasive mastectomies and improving cosmetic appearance.
-The development of new markers to predict and monitor a patient’s response to treatment may enable more personalised treatment to increase their chance of survival.
+The development of new markers to predict and monitor cancer's response to treatment may enable more personalised treatment to increase a patient's chance of survival.
 It is also hoped that this work will lead to further research into the effect of combining radiotherapy with drugs, particularly those that use the body’s own immune system to target cancer cells.